SVBSH/product-feedback-app/README.md

 - Filter suggestions by category
 - Add comments and replies to a product feedback request
 - Upvote product feedback requests
-- **Bonus**: Keep track of any changes, even after refreshing the browser (`localStorage` could be used for this if you're not building out a full-stack app)

-Want some support on the challenge?
-[Join our Slack community](https://www.frontendmentor.io/slack) and ask questions in the **#help** channel.

 ### Expected Behaviour